OmniLayer/spec/README.md

 1. [Deadline](#field-utc-datetime) = January 1st, 2215 00:00:00 UTC (must be in the future)
 1. [Early Bird Bonus %/Week](#field-integer-one-byte) = 10
 1. [Percentage for issuer](#field-integer-one-byte) = 12

+### Accepting Multiple Currencies in a Crowdsale

+A single crowdsale can accept multiple currencies for participation in the crowdsale.
+This is accomplished, while the crowdsale is active, by the crowdsale owner's address issuing additional transaction type 51 messages with:
+* exactly the same Deadline value as for the active crowdsale,
+* an additional Currency Identifier Desired value,
+* the Number Properties per Unit Invested value for the specified Currency Identifier Desired value,
+* Early Bird Bonus %/Week for the specified Currency Identifier Desired value, and
+* Percentage for issuer for the specified Currency Identifier Desired value

+The same validity requirements must apply to these fields as applied to the originating transaction type 51 message.
+The values in the other data fields for this message must not be validated.

+While the crowdsale is active, the crowdsale owner's address must be able to change any of these values, except the Deadline, by sending a new tx51 message with new values for any or all of these fields.
+The changes must apply to crowdsale participation following the changes.
+A crowdsale must be able to stop accepting coins in a Currency Identifier by specifying zero (0) for the Number Properties per Unit Invested value.
+There must be no limit to the number of tx51 messages that can be applied to an active crowdsale.
+These messages must be able to set, update or stop acceptance of any valid currency id.

 ### Participating in a Crowdsale